dineshnair-doc/dineshnair-doc.github.io/src/mytechdocs/doc18/Postgres_Views.md

+---
+description: Learn how PostgreSQL views offer benefits such as abstracting query complexity through a real-world scenario.
+---

 # Understanding the Benefits of PostgreSQL Views
 Views are virtual tables that you create by querying data from one or more tables.
 They don't physically store the data.
-Let's create two tables and then use a view to retrieve the data, showing the benefits of views.
+In this tutorial, we'll create two tables and use a view to retrieve data, highlighting key benefits such as abstracting complex joins and restricting access to specific information.

 ---